-Experimental studies have demostrated that calcium intake lowers body weight in rats and mice (Bursey et al. 1989, Shi et al. 2001).
-Several observational studies have shown an inverse relationship between dietary calcium intake or intake of dairy products and body weight (Barger-Lux et al. 2001, Davies et al. 2000, Jacqmain et al. 2003, Lin et al. 2000, Zemel et al. 2000, Zemel et al. 2004).
-Davies et al. (2000) analyzed four observational, two cross-sectional and two longitudinal studies and confirmed significant negative association between calcium intake and body weight.
-According to this analysis, differences in calcium intake could explain 3% of the variance in body weight.
+Recent studies demonstrated that body weight loss in response to the weight management is influenced not only by the energy intake and macronutrient composition of the diet but also by intake of other nutritional factors, i. e. calcium and n-3 fatty acids (Zemel et al. 2004, Kunešová et al. 2006.
+Experimental studies have demonstrated that calcium intake lowers body weight in rats and mice (Bursey et al. 1989, Shi et al. 2001).
+Several observational studies have shown an inverse relationship between dietary calcium intake or intake of dairy products and body weight (Lin et al. 2000, Davies et al. 2000, Zemel et al. 2000, Barger-Lux et al. 2001, Jacqmain et al. 2003, Zemel et al. 2004).
+Davies et al. (2000) analyzed four observational, two crosssectional and two longitudinal studies and confirmed a significant negative association between calcium intake and body weight.
+According to this analysis, differences in calcium intake could explain 3 % of the variance in body weight.
 CARDIA study revealed a negative relationship between calcium intake or dairy consumption and obesity and insulin resistance syndrome (Pereira et al. 2002).
-Recent results of Liu et al. (2005) also indicate that the intake of calcium and dairy products may be associated with lower prevalence of metabolic syndrome in middle-aged and older women.
-In observational studies on the role of calcium intake confounding factors, such as dairy protein, should be taken into account.
-In our recent study (Kabrnova et al. 2004) in 208 obese individuals (BMI: $40.0 \pm 7.7 \text{ kg/m}^2$) body weight changes over a 3- to 6-month weight management (WM) were negatively related to changes in the intake of both dietary calcium (-0.210, p = 0.003) and protein (-0.289, p = 0.000).
+Recently, Liu et al. (2005) reported that the intake of calcium and dairy products may be associated with lower prevalence of the metabolic syndrome in middle-aged and older women.
+In observational studies on the role of calcium intake the confounding factors, such as dairy protein, should be taken into account.
+In our recent study in 208 obese individuals (BMI 40.0±7.7 kg/m2) (Kabrnová et al. 2004) body weight changes over